-The Foreign Account Tax Compliance Act (FATCA) is a US law designed to prevent tax evasion by US citizens using offshore banking facilities.
+The Foreign Account Tax Compliance Act (FATCA) is a piece of US legislation designed to prevent tax evasion by US citizens using offshore banking facilities.

-FATCA compliance presents a number of problems for UK financial institutions because their information disclosure requirements under FATCA will not necessarily be permitted under data protection, confidentiality and bank secrecy laws.
-In addition, the burden of each institution entering into an agreement with the IRS about its compliance with FATCA is significant.
+FATCA compliance presents a number of problems for UK financial institutions because the information disclosure requirements under FATCA are not necessarily permitted under data protection, confidentiality and bank secrecy laws.
+In addition, the burden on each UK financial institution entering into an agreement with the IRS to comply with FATCA is significant.

 What does FATCA do?

 FATCA requires all Foreign Financial Institutions (FFIs) to provide information about their US customers to the IRS in accordance with the terms of an agreement (FFI Agreement) entered into between the FFI and the IRS.
 An FFI that enters into an FFI Agreement is known as a 'participating FFI'.
 An FFI that fails to enter into an FFI Agreement is deemed to be a 'non-participating FFI'.
 Under FATCA a 30% withholding tax charge will be applied to certain payments made to non-participating FFIs.

 FATCA also imposes withholding obligations when US source income is paid to certain non-financial foreign entities (NFFEs) but this is not considered further in this guide.